 Exitfare Favorites: The Verve "Urban Hymns"

-The Verve have just reformed to tour and work on a new album.
+It's 2008 and The Verve have just reformed to tour and work on a new album.
 Sound familiar?
 It happened back in '96 as the band, who has just released their most successful album to date, parted ways only to reform several months later.

 When the band came back together, all of the old tensions were there, just as palpable as ever, and on top of that, drugs threatened to destroy the band.
 It's not an exaggeration to say that Urban Hymns was an album that was almost never made because it's 100% true -- it should have been made.
 To look back on all of the shit the band was going through, either directly or indirectly, it's a wonder even one of these songs made the light of day.